Chapter 9 The Business Cycle

-B. Why business economic activity fluctuated following a cycle
+B. Why business economic activity fluctuated follows a cycle

-expand and eventually they must be worked down causing a recession.
+eventually they must be worked down causing a recession.
+Computers have made

-to track inventory and made this type of
+easier to track inventory and made this type of recessions less likely.

-1. Economic activity eventually increases but by then other areas
+a.
+Economic activity eventually increases but by then other areas and sectors

 are in recession.

-2. International competition has increased the occurrence of this
+b.
+International competition has increased the occurrence of this type of recession

-recession as sectors such as steel, autos, and recently computers have
+as sectors such as steel, autos, and recently computers have been affected.

-recession private sector debt causes a focus on paying down
+4. Balance sheet recession: private sector debt causes a focus on paying down debt

 6. Political Events: wars, international trade